 Today is the last day in Nepal for this trip; you are saying goodbye to the mountains as the journey in Nepal, comes to an end today, There is nothing to do but trade emails with travel companions and organize the photos.
 If you have more time you can do some shopping or sightseeing.
 Approximately 3 hours before the scheduled flight a representative from Mountain Guide Treks will take you to the airport.

 Note:- The cost includes and excludes section may give you a better idea of how the trip is organized.
-Once you let us know the number of interested travellers and the departure date we would get back to you with the actual cost for the trip.
+Once you let us know the number of interested travelers and the departure date we would get back to you with the actual cost of the trip.